Working with RSVP Forms β

 But let's be honest - customizing this makes a lot of sense!

-• Email templates get linked to the style of your event.
-So, get back to your style, activate the advanced settings (if not already visible) and select the email templates at the respective dropdowns.
+- Email templates get linked to the RSVP template.
+So, get back to it and select the email templates at the respective dropdowns.

 In case you want to make use of the automated landingpages, you should definitely customize this as well.